MrDevaa/Python_learning_course/Module3_functions_Pthon.md

 Python's built-in functions offer a wide array of functionalities, from basic operations like len() and sum() to more specialized tasks.

-Defining your functions
+- Defining your functions
 Defining a function is like creating your mini-program:

-Use ## def ##  followed by the function name and parentheses Here is the syntax to define a function:
+1.Use def followed by the function name and parentheses Here is the syntax to define a function:

         def function_name():
             pass

 A "pass" statement in a programming function is a placeholder or a no-op (no operation) statement.
 Use it when you want to define a function or a code block syntactically but do not want to specify any functionality or implementation at that moment.

-Placeholder: "pass" acts as a temporary placeholder for future code that you intend to write within a function or a code block.
+- Placeholder: "pass" acts as a temporary placeholder for future code that you intend to write within a function or a code block.

-Syntax Requirement: In many programming languages like Python, using "pass" is necessary when you define a function or a conditional block.
+- Syntax Requirement: In many programming languages like Python, using "pass" is necessary when you define a function or a conditional block.
 It ensures that the code remains syntactically correct, even if it doesn't do anything yet.

-No Operation: "pass" itself doesn't perform any meaningful action.
+- No Operation: "pass" itself doesn't perform any meaningful action.
 When the interpreter encounters “pass”, it simply moves on to the next statement without executing any code.

-Function Parameters:
+- Function Parameters:
 Parameters are like inputs for functions
 They go inside parentheses when defining the function Functions can have multiple parameters

 Example:

-1
-2
-3
-4
-5
         def greet(name):
             print("Hello, " + name)
         result = greet("Alice")
         print(result)  # Output: Hello, Alice

-Copied!
-Docstrings (Documentation Strings)
+- Docstrings (Documentation Strings)
 Docstrings explain what a function does
 Placed inside triple quotes under the function definition Helps other developers understand your function

 Example:

-1
-2
-3
-4
-5
-6
-7
-8
         def multiply(a, b):
             """
             This function multiplies two numbers.
             Input: a (number), b (number)
             Output: Product of a and b
             """
             print(a * b)
         multiply(2,6)

-Copied!
-Return statement
+- Return statement
 Return gives back a value from a function
 Ends the function's execution and sends the result
 A function can return various types of data

 Example:

-1
-2
-3
-4
     def add(a, b):
         return a + b
     sum_result = add(3, 5)  # sum_result gets the value 8

-Copied!
-Understanding scopes and variables
+- Understanding scopes and variables
 Scope is where a variable can be seen and used:

-Global Scope: Variables defined outside functions; accessible everywhere Local Scope: Variables inside functions; only usable within that function
+- Global Scope: Variables defined outside functions; accessible everywhere
+- Local Scope: Variables inside functions; only usable within that function
+-
 Example:

 Part 1: Global variable declaration
-1

         global_variable = "I'm global"
-Copied!

 This line initializes a global variable called global_variable and assigns it the value "I'm global".

 Global variables are accessible throughout the entire program, both inside and outside functions.

 Part 2: Function definition
-1
-2
-3
-4

     def example_function():
         local_variable = "I'm local"
         print(global_variable)  # Accessing global variable
         print(local_variable)   # Accessing local variable
-Copied!

 Here, you define a function called example_function().

 Within this function: